llamousse/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, which is an object representation of the HTML elements of a webpage.
+It lets us manipulate the page, change the document structure, content, and styling.

 2. What is an event?

+An event is the way that users interact with the page.
+There is an event any time a user interacts with the page (i.e. mouseover, click, scroll, etc.).

 3. What is an event listener?

+An event listener is when something is done due to an event happening on the element.
+A callback function is run when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+We can convert a NodeList into an Array so that we can loop over it or call the .forEach() method to apply specific instructions to each element of the NodeList.

 5. What is a component?

+A component is the building blocks that utilize HTML, CSS, and JS in a reusable way for a website or application.

 ### Git Set up